Focus on the Family: National Day of Prayer

 The National Day of Prayer Task Force is an American evangelical conservative Christian non-profit organization which organizes, coordinates, and presides over Evangelical Christian religious observances each year on the National Day of Prayer.
 The website of the NDP Task Force states that "its business affairs are separate" from those of Focus on the Family, but also that "between 1990 and 1993, Focus on the Family did provide grants in support of the NDP Task Force" and that "Focus on the Family is compensated for services rendered."
 Shirley Dobson, wife of James Dobson, was chairwoman of the NDP Task Force from 1991 until 2016, when Anne Graham Lotz, daughter of evangelist Billy Graham, assumed the post.

 Radio Theatre

 Radio Theatre is a program run by Focus on the Family that makes both original and adapted radio dramas.
 Much of the staff involved with Adventures in Odyssey is also involved with Radio Theatre such as Paul McCusker.

-They have made adaptations of many novels including Les Miserables and Anne of Green Gables as well as an adaptation of the complete Chronicles of Narnia.
-Radio Theatre often hires famous actors to be a part of their adaptations such as Andy Serkis.
+They have adapted novels including Les Miserables and Anne of Green Gables as well as the complete Chronicles of Narnia.
+Performers on their adaptations have included Andy Serkis.

 Former ministries

+Family Life Seminars

+One of Focus on the Family's earliest ministries, Family Life Seminars were speaking events hosted by James Dobson in the 1970s.
+To reduce the time that the events were taking Dobson away from his own family, the seminars were eventually recorded and released as a seven-part film series.
+The film series then in turn inspired a television program based on the films.